Dominic Frasca

-Dominic Frasca (born April 5, 1967) is a guitarist, originally from Akron, Ohio, but living in New York City since the early 1990s.
+Dominic Frasca (born 5 April 1967) is a guitarist, originally from Akron, Ohio, USA, but living in New York City since the early 1990s.
 He began playing hard rock guitar at age 13, but gravitated into classical after finding an ad for classical guitar lessons in a school trash can.
-Frasca originally entered the University of Arizona with the intent of studying classical guitar, but realized after a year that it wasn't his style.
-Leaving the University of Arizona after his scholarship for classical guitar was canceled, he enrolled in colleges in Ohio, also trying Yale University, where he first met composer Marc Mellits.
+Frasca originally entered the University of Arizona with the intent of studying classical guitar, but realized after a year that it was not his style.
+Leaving the university after his scholarship for classical guitar was canceled, he enrolled in colleges in Ohio, also trying Yale University, where he first met the composer Marc Mellits.
 The friendship and collaboration did not begin until Mellits and Frasca met once more, through a mutual friend at Cornell University.

 Seeking to perfect his art, Frasca had an extensive practice routine, often spending up to 14 hours a day playing.
-While it initially added to his abilities, the rigorousness took its toll; Frasca developed focal dystonia—the loss of motor control in his fingers.
+While it initially added to his abilities, the rigor took its toll; he developed focal dystonia — the loss of motor control in his fingers.
 He spent two years seeking treatment for the condition, unable to play at all.
-Frasca turned to weight training as a source of help.
+He turned to weight training as a source of help.
 By keeping a balance between his practice and working out, he regained full use of his hands in 2003.

 He is probably best known for his customized ten-string guitar, which allows him to create a unique, layered sound normally only accomplishable using multiple instruments or post-recording techniques such as overdubbing.